sean-parent/notebook/better-code-class/02-types.md

 - Naming is language
     - Often semantics are expected from patterns of common use
     - When naming functions consider expectations and that few will read any specification
+        - But beware, our expectations may be incorrect
+        - Trying to always meet expectations does not lead to logically consistent systems
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->